Different Types of Coal | Properties | advantages and disadvantages | Electronicsinfos

 • we can also use it in powder form when needed which is called pulverized coal.

-• it must have high BTU Value.
+• it must have a high BTU Value.

 Advantages of Coal Fuel